 They’ll equip you with the technical skills and problem-solving mindset required to tackle real-world engineering challenges and prepare you for a fulfilling career in the chemical and process industries.

 Surrey also gives you the chance to experience the complete chemical engineering process.
 Our new £1.7m chemical engineering facility includes a fully operational pilot process plant, which you’ll use during your course and operate as part of a team in your third year.

 Another key reason to choose Surrey is our award-winning Professional Training Placements, which prepare students for roles in industry.
 We deliver on jobs, too.
 We were named University of the Year for Graduate Employment in The Times/Sunday Times Good University Guide 2022.

 What you will study

-You can apply to study for either a BEng or MEng (Masters of Engineering).
-The MEng builds on the BEng programme with a masters year, and is a direct route to a masters qualification.
-Depending on your progress, you may have the option to switch to a BEng or MEng during your studies.
+You can apply to study for either a BEng or MEng.
+The MEng builds on the BEng course with a masters year and is a direct route to a masters qualification.
+Students on our MEng course may take part in a multidisciplinary project, which sees them working together with other engineers across the University.

 BEng (Hons) - Institution of Chemical Engineers (IChemE)

 Accredited by the Institution of Chemical Engineers (IChemE) on behalf of the Engineering Council for the purposes of fully meeting the academic requirement for registration as an Incorporated Engineer and partially meeting the academic requirement for registration as a Chartered Engineer.